Pballer/dc-ds-071519/my-info.md

 # DC-DS-071519
 Hey, I'm here in the copy and the day is almost over.
-This got boring.
+This is exciting!